uh-comp-methods1/intro/README.md

 (Those preferring the Linux command line can follow these [alternative instructions](docs/install_cli.md).)

-You need to install first [Anaconda](https://www.anaconda.com/products/individual).
+You need to first install [Anaconda](https://www.anaconda.com/products/individual).
 Once you have Anaconda installed, do the following:

 * Download the [environment file](https://raw.githubusercontent.com/uh-comp-methods1/intro/main/docs/environment.yml)
 * Open Anaconda Navigator
-* Click Environments
+* Click Environments on the left panel
 * Click Import
-* Choose the file `environment.yml` that you downloaded and click Import
+* Choose the file `environment.yml` that you downloaded
+* Set New environment name to **comp-methods** (or whatever you want, but choose the same name below)
+* Click Import

 The last step takes a while so wait patiently.
 Once the environment is istalled, start JupyterLab in Anaconda Navigator:

-* Click Home
+* Click Home on the left panel
 * Select **comp-methods** in the Applications dropdown menu
 * Click the Launch button of JupyterLab

-Now you can download the notebook as follows:
+Now you can download the notebook in JupyterLab as follows:

-* Click the green Code button above
-* Click the button at the end of the url to copy the url
+* Navigate to a folder where you want to store the notebook using the File Browser on the left panel
-* Click the Git button on the left panel in JupyterLab
+* Click the Git button on the left panel
 * Click Clone a Repository
-* Paste the copied url and click clone
+* Enter the url of this repository, that is, <https://github.com/uh-comp-methods1/intro> and click Clone

 This creates a new folder called `intro` containing a Jupyter notebook called `python_intro.ipynb`.